daynemay/dev-dashboard/README.md

 # dev-dashboard
-A configurable dashboard with common converters, searches, etc. all on one page.
+A configurable dashboard with common converters, cheat-sheets, links, searches, etc. all on one page.
 Eventually.